Questions about my case

 Refugee Applications and Removal Orders

 If you are a refugee claimant, you will receive a conditional Removal Order.
-If your refugee claim is accepted, the Removal Order is cancelled.
-If your refugee claim is rejected, the Removal Order comes into force.
+If your refugee claim is accepted, the Removal Order will not be enforced.
+If you become a permanent resident of Canada the Removal Order will be void.
+If your refugee claim is rejected, the Removal Order will then come into force.
 Once all avenues of recourse are exhausted, you must leave Canada immediately.

 Failure to Leave